 Baked Tilapia with Sun-dried Tomato Parmesan Crust

 Look for tilapia that has been farmed in the United States (see the Monterery Bay Aquarium Seafood Watch on the subject.)

-- 1 cup fine breadcrumbs, seasoned or unseasoned, or 2 cups panko
+1 cup fine breadcrumbs, seasoned or unseasoned, or 2 cups panko

-- An additional 2 teaspoons Italian seasoning if you are using unseasoned breadcrumbs or panko
+An additional 2 teaspoons Italian seasoning if you are using unseasoned breadcrumbs or Panko

-- 2 teaspoons onion powder
+2 teaspoons onion powder

-- 1 teaspoon garlic powder
+1 teaspoon garlic powder

-- 2 teaspoons paprika
+2 teaspoons paprika

-- 1 teaspoon salt
+1 teaspoon salt

-- 2 Tbsp grated parmesan cheese
+2 tablespoons grated Parmesan cheese

-- 8 sundried tomatoes, packed in oil
+8 sun-dried tomatoes, packed in oil

-- 2 Tbsp olive oil
+2 tablespoons extra virgin olive oil

-- 4 tilapia fillets, about 1 1/3 pounds
+4 medium fillet (6 oz) tilapia fillets, about 1 1/3 pounds

-- Flour for dusting, about 1/3 cup
+Flour for dusting, about 1/3 cup

-- 1 beaten egg
+1 beaten egg

 Optional berry sauce

-- 2 cups mixed berries (frozen work well)
+2 cups mixed berries (frozen work well)

-- 2 teaspoons sugar
+2 teaspoons sugar

-- 1/4 cup water
+1/4 cup water

 Spread some olive oil along the bottom of a roasting pan and set aside.
 Preheat the oven to 350°F.

 Place a small handful of the breadcrumb mixture on the large plate and place the fillet on top of it.
 Sprinkle a generous amount of breadcrumb mixture over the top of the fillet and press down with your fingers.
 When both sides are well breaded, gently transfer the fillet to the roasting pan.

 Serve with slices of lemon with which to drizzle over the fish, and/or the optional berry sauce.

-To make a berry sauce, place the berries in a small saucepan.
+Place the berries in a small saucepan.
 Add a 1/4 cup of water and sprinkle with sugar.
 Bring to a simmer and gently crush the berries a little with a potato masher or the back of a fork, just enough to break up the larger berries.
 Cook gently uncovered for several minutes, until the sauce is reduced to a syrup.